 Take a step back from product, just for a moment.
 Look at the whole picture of your company and think about its purpose, cause, or belief – the core reason you exist.

 - Do you want to change the world through education?

 - Do you believe in making health accessible to everyone?

 - Do you want to enable people to get the most out of every hour of the day?

-Your ‘why’ is what sets you apart from other businesses with similar products, helping customers stay choose you in the first place and then stay loyal to you.
-Every good product has a North Star, the trick is translating it in a way that makes sense to your customers.
+Your Why is what sets you apart from other businesses with similar products, helping customers choose you in the first place and then stay loyal to you.
+Every good company has a North Star, a clear vision and direction that aligns with their Why.
+The trick is translating it to customers.